beezwax/WP-Publish-to-Apple-News/doc/README.md

 Choosing “Publish” or “Delete from Apple News” will either push the current version of the selected post to Apple News, or permanently remove the post from Apple News.
-You can override either choice if desired at any future time (e.g., a post deleted from Apple News can later be published once again if desired).
+You can override either choice at any future time (e.g., a post deleted from Apple News can later be published once again if desired).
 Note that once a post has been deleted from Apple News, no further updates will automatically be published to Apple News, regardless of whether you’ve enabled “Automatically Publish to Apple News” in your general settings.